Jerrie Mock: Legacy

 A life-size bronze sculpture of Mock, sculpted by Renate Burgyan Fackler, was unveiled in the courtyard of The Works museum in Newark, Ohio on September 14, 2013.
 Mock's younger sister, Susan Reid, modeled for the statue while wearing Mock's knit skirt, sweater, and leather shoes that she had worn on her round-the-world flight.
 According to Wendy Hollinger, the publisher who reissued Mock's book about her flight, Mock did not especially like skirts, but "was in a skirt because she thought it would be socially acceptable, especially in the Middle East."

-Mock's Cessna 180 which she flew around the world, the Spirit of Columbus, hangs in the National Air and Space Museum of the Smithsonian.
-In June 2007, Mock flew to Chantilly, Virginia, to see The Spirit of Columbus for the first time in many years.
-Mock "was so pleased to see her plane 'airborne' again".
-The plane previously was in storage, but with the opening of the Udvar-Hazy Center, went back on display.
-In 2022, the plane was moved from the Udvar-Hazy Center to the new "Thomas W. Hass We All Fly" gallery in the museum on the National Mall in DC.

-The United States Air Force named a street in honor of Mock at Rickenbacker AFB (presently Rickenbacker Air National Guard Base and Rickenbacker International Airport) in Lockbourne, Ohio (near Columbus).

-A plaque bearing Mock's accomplishments can be found in the Tallahassee International Airport's Aviation Wall of Fame in Tallahassee, Florida.

-In 2022, Mock was inducted into the National Aviation Hall of Fame in Dayton, Ohio.

 Death

-Mock died in her home in Quincy, Florida with her daughter at her side on September 30, 2014.
-Thanks to the help of a volunteer pilot, she took her final flight in a Cessna 180 as her ashes were returned to the clouds.
+Mock died in her home in Quincy, Florida on September 30, 2014.
+Her ashes were flown in a Cessna 180.